genepattern/tfsites.AnalyzeGenomeMPRA/docs/v1/index.md

 - <span style="color: red;">*</span>**MPRA data (.tsv)**
     - File containing a list of mutations from an MPRA experiment, along with their genomic position.
 It can also contain other information, such as the statistical association between the mutation and phenotype.
 - <span style="color: red;">*</span>**PBM or PFM reference data (.tsv)**
-    - File containing the normalized PBM or PFM data file for a transcription factor obtained from `DefineTfSites`.
-It provides the relative affinity/score for every possible k-mer of a length k.
+    - File containing the normalized PBM data obtained from `defineTFBindingSites.from.PBM` or normalized PFM data file from `defineTFBindingSites.from.PFM`.
 - **BED genomic interval data (.bed)**
     - File containing a list of genomic intervals of interest.
 - <span style="color: red;">*</span>**reference genome (.pkl)**